DEPARTMENT OF CHEMISTRY

 At this point, using old paper application forms will slow processing of your application.
 If you still plan to submit a paper application packet, you must still initiate the online application to alert the department you are applying to, your co-Discipline selections, the IASO and the School of Graduate Studies.
 International applicants must have a general GRE and TOEFL scores.
 Domestic applicants must have a general GRE score.

-There is a $35 application fee for domestic students and a $50 application fee for international students that cannot be waived or deferred.
+There is a $35 application fee for domestic students ($45 with a paper application) and a $75 application fee for international students that cannot be waived or deferred.

 Application deadlines are April 15 for fall and summer terms (February 15 to be considered for financial aid, however), and October 15 for winter term.
 Applications are reviewed once they are complete.
 It takes approximately four weeks for a decision to be made on Ph.D. applications after complete; usually less time is required to reach a decision on M.S. applications.
 It is the responsibility of the applicant to ensure the application is complete.
 Incomplete applications cannot be processed.